January 04, 2026 • 6 min read

 Fish

 If you don’t have a thermometer, there’s a classic method cooks use to estimate steak doneness: the hand test.
-It works because meat firms up in a predictable way as it cooks — and your hand provides a built-in reference.

 Cooking well isn’t complicated.
 It’s controlled heat, at the right moment.